-After melting the butter and brown sugar in the cast iron pan, in the oven, I placed a layer of pastry crust over the mixture.
-I baked it for about 10 minutes so that the layer of pastry wouldn’t get mushy when I added the apples.
+You start by melting the butter and brown sugar in the cast iron pan, in the oven.
+After it is melted, I place a layer of pastry crust over the mixture.
+Then, I baked it for about 10 minutes so that the layer of pastry wouldn’t get mushy when I added the apples.

-I then piled the apples coated with cinnamon sugar into the pan.
-I used a honey crisp apple but I often use a granny smith.
+Nexy, I piled the apples coated with cinnamon sugar into the pan.
+Traditionally you use granny smith apples, and they are delicious.
+But this time I used a honey crisp apple.
 I cut my apple slices about 1/4″ thick.
-I don’t like them too thin where they get overly mushy when they bake but you don’t want them too thick either, I don’t want them too crunchy.
-I use a lot of apples.
-I want it mounding over the top of the pan.
+You don’t want them too thin where they get overly mushy when they bake.
+But you don’t want them too thick either because then they will be crunchy.
+I use a lot of apples because I want it mounding over the top of the pan.

 After adding some little dabs of butter, I covered it with another layer of pastry.
 Put a few slits into the pastry so that the steam can escape.
 It’s o.k. if some of the juices escape too.